146: Paul Foot Award: The Winner

 Transcript

-Page 94, The Private Eye Podcast.
+Page Page 94, the Private Eye Podcast.

 Hello, and welcome to another episode of Page 94.
+This is the Paul Foot Awards winner spectacular.

 We're going to be finding out who has actually won the big gong and check in a moment's time.

-Before that, though, we're going to go to last year's winner, Tristan Kirk, of the Evening Standard to tell us what his story was about and more importantly how things have changed since last year.
+Before that, though, we're going to go to last year's winner, Tristan Kirk of the Evening Standard, to tell us what his story was about and more importantly how things have changed since last year.

 So over to Tristan.